 Have you ever wondered what it’s like to move to and live in Zürich?
-Or are you planning to spend some time in this cute Swiss city and are you looking for tips to make the most out of your extended stay in Zürich?
+Or are you planning to spend some time in this cute Swiss city and are you looking for tips to make the most out of your time in Zürich?

 In this Ask an Expat series I interview people living all over the world but outside of their home country.
-I try to help paint an honest picture of the ups and downs of life abroad, share tips for anyone thinking about moving abroad and information about what to see and do in the city, town or country the expat lives in.
+I try to help paint an honest picture of the ups and downs of life abroad, share tips for anyone thinking about moving abroad and information about what to see and do in the city the expat moved to.

 Home town: Dundee, Scotland